vnn/wifi/README.md

 $ wifi delete ACCESS_POINT1
 Access point ACCESS_POINT1 deleted sucessfully
 ```
-Access points config informations are stored in a text database file located
+Each access point config informations are stored in a text database file located
-in _~/.wifi/wifi.db_, and encrypted passwords in _~/.wifi/private_.
+in _~/.wifi/wifi.db_, and its encrypted password in a standalone file conventionally
+named _~/.wifi/private/<NAME>_.

 ## Note
 This script was intended to be used on an OpenBSD laptop, connecting